multiaxis/TCode-Specification/README.md

 `ZZZZ` is the preferred maximum (`0000`-`9999`)

 Note that saved preferences do not change the behaviour of the device itself.
 They exist as a reference for the driving app or plugin, accessed via the D2 command.

+## External Device Commands

+To provide device specific commands this can be used to pass commands from TCode to another parser within the device to allow for additional functionality it is prefixed with `#`

+any text after this is passed to a callback within the device which can then be processed.

+to allow for spaces within TCode the use of opening and closing brackets allows for this anything within these will be treated as text and spaces will be allowed `[` `]`

+These can take the form `#...`

+e.g. `#SetLight:FF`,`#wifissid:[test name]`

 <!---Images/Resources--->